MehmetOzaslan/SQLProject/README.md

 A small one day project.
 The goals were to learn how to run sql on a .net platform (NPGsql in this case), and get familiar with Unity graphic buffers.

 Things of note:
--Must be connected to Mines VPN for this to work.
+- Must be connected to Mines VPN for this to work.
--Also you need the necessary role & user account to use it, so just logging in won't work.
+- Also you need the necessary role & user account to use it, so just logging in won't work.
--NEED a gpu, since this project is build on Unity URP + VFXgraph.
+- NEED a gpu, since this project is build on Unity URP + VFXgraph.
--Probably try to avoid scrolling in and moving too far with WASD, there are no bounds there.
+- Probably try to avoid scrolling in and moving too far with WASD, there are no bounds there.
--Running build will be uploaded elsewhere.
+- Running build will be uploaded elsewhere.

 Some images: